 PALS Chapter 7: Bradycardia Practice Test 2025

-Last Updated on May 10, 2025
+Last Updated on June 28, 2025

-Pediatric Advanced Life Support PALS Chapter 7: Bradycardia Practice Test 2025 Questions Answers Quiz.
+Pediatric Advanced Life Support PALS Chapter 7: Bradycardia Practice Test 2025 Questions and Answers Quiz.
 Bradycardia is a heart rate slower than usual for a child’s age.
 Bradycardia in children and infants should be evaluated, but not all bradycardia needs to be medically managed.

 Intervention is required when bradycardia is symptomatic and compromises cardiovascular function.
 This commonly means that the heart is beating too slowly to maintain blood pressure, causing shock, poor tissue perfusion, and/or a change in mental status.